F.A.Q.

 Q: Do you ever hold events or courses outside if the Halifax area?

 A: Yes.
 If we cancel an event everyone who has already paid will get a full refund.
 Please see our Refund Policy for further information.
+The exception is for the AQX certification, if you have already enrolled in the AQX online module, the registration will be transferred to the next in person sessions.

 CEC Questions